8bitprodigy/64Lisp/README.md

 64MiniLisp
 ==========
-Based on MiniLisp by Rui314.
+MiniLisp by Rui314 ported to the N64.

 MiniLisp
 ========